littleroot/webgen/README.md

 For documentation, see below.

-For command line help text, including examples, run `webgen -h`.
+For command line help text, including example invocations, run `webgen -h`.

 ## Why?

-It is tedious, is difficult to verify correctness, and looks ugly to construct DOM with `webapi.GetDocument().CreateElement`/`AppendChild`.
+Construct DOM with `webapi.GetDocument().CreateElement`/`AppendChild` is tedious, looks ugly, and makes it difficult to verify correctness.

-So define your components in HTML, which doesn't have these drawbacks, and generate Go types and constructor functions for them.
+Instead, define your components in HTML (which doesn't have the above drawbacks) and generate Go types and constructor functions for the components.

 ## Install